esavv/wavescore/README.md

 ```

 ### Convert a longer surfing video into a sequence of ride clips
    - Suppose we have video `123.mp4`.
-First, ensure it exists at this path: `/wavescore/data/heats/heat_123/123.mp4`
+First, ensure it exists at this path: `/wavescore/data/heats/123/123.mp4`
-   - Add a csv to the `/heat_123` directory called `ride_times_123.csv` that contains the start & end timestamps for each ride to be clipped
+   - Add a csv to the `/123` directory called `ride_times.csv` that contains the start & end timestamps for each ride to be clipped
    - From the main `/wavescore` directory, run this command:
 ```bash
 python3 src/clipify.py 123